acodrst/noidentity.dev/README.md

-This is a demonstration of modifying a live data and material flow map by feeding Graph Stack Format text triples via Bluesky's AT Protocol and Jetstream
+This is a demonstration of modifying a live data and material flow map with MQTT streams